Olympic Committee of the Democratic People's Republic of Korea

 The Olympic Committee of the Democratic People's Republic of Korea (IOC code: PRK) is the National Olympic Committee (NOC) representing North Korea (competing either as DPR Korea or as the country's full official name, the Democratic People's Republic of Korea).

 It is a member of the Olympic Council of Asia (OCA), and of the Association of National Olympic Committees (ANOC).
 It is based in Kwangbok Street, Kumsong-dong, Mangyongdae District, Pyongyang.
-Its chairman is Kim Il-guk, Vice President Chang Ung, and Secretary General Son Kwang-ho.
+Its chairman is Kim Il-guk and its Secretary General is Son Kwang-ho.